 Can a computerized telescope replace charts?
 Not for beginners, I don't think, and not on mounts and tripods that are less than top-quality mechanically (able to point with better than 0.2° repeatability, which means fairly heavy and expensive).
 As Terence Dickinson and Alan Dyer say in their invaluable Backyard Astronomer's Guide, "A full appreciation of the universe cannot come without developing the skills to find things in the sky and understanding how the sky works.
 This knowledge comes only by spending time under the stars with star maps in hand."

 This Week's Planet Roundup

-Saturn (magnitude +0.6, in Libra) is low in the southeast as dawn begins to brighten.
-Look for it then far to the lower left of Mars and Spica, and far lower right of brighter Arcturus.
+Saturn (magnitude +0.4, in Libra) rises around 11 p.m. and is highest in the south before dawn.
+By then it's far left of Mars and Spica, and less far to the upper right of Mars-colored Antares.

 All descriptions that relate to your horizon including the words up, down, right, and left are written for the world's mid-northern latitudes.
 Descriptions that also depend on longitude (mainly Moon positions) are for North America.